-Half an hour drive from the downtown core we found ourselves surrounded by luscious vineyards and pulled over on the side of the road to take in the scene: vines everywhere you look, leaves sparkling under the bright blue sky, grapes ripening in the sun.
+Half an hour’s drive from Luxembourg‘s downtown core we found ourselves surrounded by luscious vineyards.
+The road was empty so we promptly pulled over on the side of the road to take in the scene.
+The vines everywhere you look, leaves sparkling under the bright blue sky, grapes ripening in the sun.

 Luxembourg wine country lives along the Moselle River, which serves as a wine route and stretches from north-eastern France through Luxembourg to western Germany.
 A short walk or drive over the bridge from any town along the river bank and you enter Germany.

-Grape varieties grown: Riesling, Pinot noir, Pinot blanc, Pinot gris, Gewürztraminer, Auxerrois, Rivaner, Elbling, and Chardonnay.
+Grape varieties: Riesling, Pinot noir, Pinot blanc, Pinot Gris, Gewürztraminer, Auxerrois, Rivaner, Elbling, and Chardonnay.

 Must-try wine: Luxembourgish champagne is called Crémant and there are many delicious options.

-While planning this day trip I looked at nearly every winery on the Luxembourg side of the river and out of those which were open to visitors many simply advised you to visit their wine bar, most of which open after 3 pm.
-In many instances, as expected, to make a tasting reservation you either need to call or email and my last-minute planning didn’t quite allow for that so we made reservations for those that allowed online booking.
+While planning this day trip I looked at nearly every winery on the Luxembourg side of the river.
+Out of those which were open to visitors many simply advised you to visit their wine bar.
+Most wine bars open after 3 pm.
+In many instances, as expected, to make a tasting reservation you either need to call or email.
+As a result, my last-minute planning wasn’t very fruitful so we made reservations for those that allowed online booking.

-When visiting this year, 2021, we were able to make reservations which allowed us to visit cellars and have a more immersive tasting experience, much like in the pre-pandemic times.
+When visiting again in 2021, we were able to make reservations ahead of time.
+This allowed us to visit cellars and have a more immersive tasting experience, much like in the pre-pandemic times.

-Caves Bernard-Massard: this is Luxembourg’s main and oldest producer of sparkling wine.
-Our visiting appointment was mid-day and the other people did not show up so lucky for us we had a private tour of the cellar followed by a tasting on their deck overlooking the river [image above].
-We got to try 3 different sparklings including their limited addition 100-year Anniversary Cuvée 1921 – Crémant de Luxembourg – really nice and crisp flavours.
-Having done Champagne tours in the past my sister and I are quite familiar with how sparkling wine is made but with this visit, we learned a few new things – for example, Luxembourgish winemakers often use concrete tanks to store large batches of wine, I’m talking two-floor room-size tank that you can only get into through a tiny oval whole above the ground (to wash the tank between storages).
+This is Luxembourg’s main and oldest producer of sparkling wine.
+The guided cellar tour was followed by a tasting on their deck overlooking the river, a beautiful space to sit back and relax.
+We got to try 3 different sparklings including the limited edition 100-year Anniversary Cuvée 1921 – Crémant de Luxembourg – really nice and crisp flavours.
+Having done Champagne tours in the past my sister and I are quite familiar with how it is made but with this visit, we learned a few new things.
+For example, Luxembourgish winemakers often use concrete tanks to store large batches of wine.
+I’m talking two-floor room-size tank that you can only get into through a tiny oval hole above the ground.

-Caves St Martin: Another dark and wet cellar tour, it was pretty awesome, they too have concrete tanks but only use them to move massive batches of wine around.
-St. Martin produce a pretty large selection of wines include the rarity that is white Pinot Noir!
-We had 3 flights of 3 wines and had an ingenious thought that we don’t need to have any of them the same so we tried 9!
+Another dark and wet cellar tour and it was pretty awesome.
+They too have concrete tanks but only use them to move massive batches of wine around.
+St. Martin produces a pretty large selection of wines including the rarity that is white Pinot Noir!
+We had 3 flights of 3 wines.
+Realizing that we don’t need to have any of them the same so we tried 9!
 Took a batch of Pinot Noirs (red) home because it is delicious.

-The cellars were founded back in 1919 and the rooms are dug into rock where they extend for a near kilometer!
+The cellars were founded back in 1919 and the rooms are dug into the rock where they extend for a nearly kilometer!

-Caves Henri Ruppert: the winery and restaurant are located on high ground, overlooking the valley.
-The building is very unique and reminiscent of those “look at me” LA type of private homes but this one is classy, modern, and makes sense.
-We didn’t do a tour here but we did try a wide range of wines over dinner, sitting by the pool watching the sun set on the side of Germany.
+The winery and restaurant are located on high ground, overlooking the valley.
+The building is very unique and reminiscent of those “look at me” LA type of private homes.
+But this one is classy, modern, and makes sense.
+We didn’t do a tour here but we did try a wide range of wines over dinner.
+The restaurant is a unique space, table are set up around a small pool overlooking the valley.
+It is a spectacular place to see the sun set on the side, in Germany.

 Their focus is harvesting the best possible grapes, harvesting exclusively manually over a short period of time.
 The wines are then aged in wood or stainless steel barrels.
-The restaurant selection is quite tight but offers a range of local tasting snacks, seafood bites, and a handful of other goodies.
+The restaurant selection is quite tight showcasing a range of local-tasting snacks, seafood bites, and a handful of other goodies.

-Domaines Vinsmoselle in Wellenstein: large wine production facility with a spacious tasting room located on the outskirts of Wellenstein, a lovely town surrounded by vineyards.
+A large wine production facility with a spacious tasting room located on the outskirts of Wellenstein.
+This is a small but lovely town surrounded by vineyards.
 We chose the “Wine Lover Tasting” which included 7, mostly white varietals, from premier and grand cru regions.
-This was a proper sit-down tasting and we had a great time learning and chit-chatting with our lovely host [collection of images above].
+The visit was a proper sit-down tasting and we had a great time learning and chit-chatting with our lovely host.